 At this time the Green Shadows Forest started to develop its reputation of being cursed.
 Rumours are said to have been stirred up by locals that didn’t want to expand the farming and put people off from future developments.
 A century passed and the tales of the white lady surfaced which led to the area being untouched until 1886.

 Gambling with Nature

 First, the construction of the road began in 1886, this posed no problems.
 Construction of the town beyond Green Shadows Forest posed problems.
 For many residents in that area, they had never seen the other side of the woodland, many refused to work out of fear and concerned something would happen.
 The Beau Casino was first to be erected, this was a two-storey property with all your typical casino games and tables inside.
 The casino was the first to be built in the north of England and would pose as an opportunity for those in the lower borders of Scotland to visit also.
 The Beau Casino was then to be neighboured by the Royal Hotel but just as soon as the project of development got underway, the project ceased.
-The casino burnt down after only standing for 10 days.
+The casino burnt down after only standing for 10 days (that was due to a guy using a totally wrong blackjack basic strategy, loose money and burn it so).
 Louis Archambeau accused the villagers that they did this to cease development and with this was unable to complete the projects on the town.
 In 1952, the Green Shadows Forest grew and engulfed the remains of the Beau Casino.

 Many, many people have since blamed the locals for creating a myth surrounding Green Shadows Forest.
 The casino and town would have certainly brought wealth to the area, it would have created jobs for the villagers, but it would seem, if true, that they simply didn’t want to gamble with nature and the Green Shadows Forest.